 THE EATWELL GUIDE

 The Eatwell Guide divides foods and drinks into five main groups.
-Try to choose a variety of different foods from each of the groups to help get the wide range of nutrients your body needs to stay healthy and work properly.
+Try to choose a variety of different foods from each of the groups to help get the wide range of nutrients your body needs to stay healthy.
 To take a closer look at how the ‘Eatwell Guide’ can help, please click here to download the pdf or head to NHS Choices to view the interactive guide.

 The amount of food (i.e. portion size) you need varies depending on a range of factors including age, sex and body size and the amount of physical activity you do.
 Please remember that your doctor or a registered dietitian can advise you on the best diet for your individual needs.
 Further information on portion sizes can be found here.